 If you don’t need autofocus, then you might be better off with a cheaper option, but AF is hard to pass up when your photographing subjects that won’t sit still, as you’ll know if you’ve ever tried to photograph pets.

-The lens features a much smaller minimum focusing distance than the cheaper models as well, so you will need to keep that in mind.
+The lens features a much smaller minimum focusing distance than the cheaper models, so you will need to keep that in mind.

 At the time of its release, Panasonic claimed it as the lightest and smallest lens of its type, which might still be true if you don’t count the Olympus 9mm f/8 listed below as a true lens.